rust-lang/rust-forge/src/governance/project-groups.md

 Previously a lot of the discussion and iteration for large features would happen in the initial RFC thread.
 This leads to a lot of discussion in the top of the thread and that often becomes completely irrelevant to the current iteration.

 This process has also been unsuitable to describe features that can take multiple years to develop and will become multiple RFCs over the course of its design process.
-Some examples of of this are the "`impl Trait`" and "macros 2.0" features, where the goals has shifted a lot from the initial RFCs, and it can be hard to know their current status.
+Some examples of this are the "`impl Trait`" and "macros 2.0" features, where the goals has shifted a lot from the initial RFCs, and it can be hard to know their current status.

 [ffi unwind]: https://github.com/rust-lang/project-ffi-unwind
 [inline asm]: https://github.com/rust-lang/project-inline-asm